 The first 10-Year Homeless Housing Plan was submitted to the state in 2005, as mandated by the HB 2163 legislation.
 Subsequent plans have been developed and refined every few years.
-The latest update to the Plan in 2018 included major revisions and changes to reflect the current situation and needs of the community.
+An update to the Plan in 2018 included major revisions and changes to reflect the current situation and needs of the community.
+A compliance update in 2019 added specific elements that were required by the state.